Distribution & Sales Channels

 Joint Ventures/Licensing

 The Slovak Commercial Code permits joint ventures and licensing.
-However, licensing is less common in Slovakia than it is in some other European countries.
+However, licensing is less common in Slovakia than in other European countries.
 There is no specific legislation regulating joint ventures in Slovakia and there is no such legal term in Slovak law, though the law allows for the setting up and operation of various joint venture schemes and structures such as contractual joint ventures and equity joint ventures.

 Express Delivery